Azure/AppConfiguration-GoProvider/README.md

 ## Examples

-The repository includes complete examples showing how to use the Go Provider in different scenarios:

 - [Console Application](./example/console-example/): Simple console app with Azure App Configuration integration
 - [Web Application](./example/gin-example/): Gin web app with Azure App Configuration integration